WQXR-FM: "The radio station of the New York Times" (1944–2009)

 WQXR was the first AM station in New York to experiment with broadcasting in stereo, beginning in 1952.
 During some of its live concerts, it used two microphones positioned six feet (two meters) apart.
 The microphone on the right led to its AM feed, and the one on the left to its FM feed, so a listener could position two radios with the same separation, one tuned to 1560 and the other to 96.3, and listen in stereo.

 During the 1950s, WQXR-FM's programming was also heard on the Rural Radio Network on several stations in Upstate New York, including ones targeting Buffalo, Rochester, Syracuse and Albany.
 This ended when the RRN stations were sold to Pat Robertson's Christian Broadcasting Network.
 Both the AM and FM sides continued to simulcast each other until 1965, when the FCC began requiring commonly owned AM and FM stations in large markets to broadcast separate programming for at least part of the day.
 WQXR-FM concentrated on longer classical works, while WQXR (AM) aired lighter classical music and talk programs produced in conjunction with The New York Times.
 While this plan gave classical music fans two options, it also increased expenses for the stations.

 In 1962, the QXR network was purchased by Novo Industrial Corporation but the WQXR stations remained under the New York Times Company ownership.

 After briefly attempting to sell the WQXR stations in 1971, The New York Times was able to get a waiver of the simulcasting rules.
 The stations continued to duplicate each other until 1992, when the AM side changed its programming from classical to popular standards, becoming WQEW (now WFME).
 In 1998, the Times entered into a long-term lease for WQEW with ABC, a move which brought Radio Disney to New York City.
 The Times Company also included a purchase clause in the lease contract, and ABC exercised the option in 2007.
-This left WQXR-FM as the Timess lone radio station and, following a sale of its group of television stations to Local TV LLC that same year, the Time's sole broadcasting property.
+This left WQXR-FM as the Timess lone radio station and, following a sale of its group of television stations to Local TV LLC that same year, the Times Company's sole broadcasting property.